-Whether you’re unsure about ways to manage your symptoms or you feel nervous about treatment options, living with an autoimmune disease like systemic lupus erythematosus (SLE or lupus) can mean having a lot of questions and concerns about getting the best care.
+Are you unsure how to manage your lupus symptoms?
+Do you feel nervous about treatment options?
+Living with an autoimmune disease like systemic lupus erythematosus (SLE) can mean having a lot of questions to ask your rheumatologist about lupus and concerns about getting the best care.
 That’s why it’s important to feel comfortable talking with your doctor about your condition.

-If you’ve ever had a negative experience with a health provider, you know how much it can affect your trust in doctors as well as your self-confidence in managing your disease.
-MyLupusTeam spoke with Dr. Irene Blanco, a rheumatologist at Northwestern Memorial Hospital in Chicago and a professor of rheumatology at Northwestern University Feinberg School of Medicine, to understand how to talk to your doctor about lupus.
+If you’ve ever had a negative experience with a health care provider, you know how much it can affect your trust in doctors as well as your self-confidence in managing your disease.
+To learn how to talk about lupus with your doctor, MyHealthTeam interviewed Dr. Irene Blanco, a rheumatologist at Northwestern Memorial Hospital in Chicago and a professor of rheumatology at Northwestern University Feinberg School of Medicine.

-Systemic lupus erythematosus is a complicated disease of the immune system that requires patience and curiosity from both the doctor treating the illness and the person living with it.
-However, during interactions between the two, challenges can arise and lead to communication breakdowns and a lack of care for people with SLE — especially among women and people of color, who are most affected by the disease.
+Systemic lupus erythematosus — the most common form of lupus — is a complicated disease of the immune system, and treating it requires patience and curiosity from both the doctor and the person being treated.
+However, during interactions between the two, challenges can arise, potentially leading to communication breakdowns and insufficient care for the person with SLE.
+This is especially common among women and people of color, who are most affected by the disease.